konfix/MysticLauncherPublic/README.md

 Welcome to **Mystic Launcher**, your ultimate custom Minecraft Launcher! 🚀<br>
 Built to seamlessly connect you (<i>the launcher</i>) and Mystic Network!

 This repository only contains pre-built versions of the launcher, in releases.

-The SRC is not public.
+## ⭐ Why Mystic Launcher?
+The answer is quite simple &ndash; while other launchers may provide the core functionality of joining and playing the game, Mystic Launcher was custom built by Mystic Network's development team to better integrate your game with our server.

+What does this all mean for regular users?
+This means that just by using our launcher, you will get dozens of new mods that offer new, useful functions you don't have on vanilla, while also optimizing your game's performances and overall stability when playing on Mystic Network.

+You will also save lots of time &ndash; launcher users can forget about annoying authentification on join, simply hit the PLAY button and you will be ready to play in under a minute!

 ## 🎮 Features

+- Installation for Windows, MacOS & Linux can be found in releases.
-- All features included in the launcher are listed on our website.
+- Other features included in the launcher are listed on our website.

 ## 📥 Installation

-1. **Download Mystic Launcher** 📥: Grab the latest version from our [releases page](https://github.com/konfix/MysticLauncherPublic/releases).
+1. **Download Mystic Launcher** 📥: Grab the latest version for your OS from our [releases page](https://github.com/konfix/MysticLauncherPublic/releases).
 2. **Run the Installer** 🛠️: Follow the on-screen instructions to install Mystic Launcher.
 3. **Launch Mystic Launcher** 🚀: Open the launcher and log in with your Minecraft account &ndash; We support both Microsoft and Offline accounts.
-4. **Customize Your Experience** 🎮: Change launcher Settings, customize mods, and you'll always be one click away from playing on Mystic Network!
+4. **Customize Your Experience** 🎮: Change launcher language, configure settings if necessary, manage mods & more &ndash; everything in one app.

 ## 🛠️ Troubleshooting